sersad-ru/ssMultiPrint/README.md

 Takes a variable argument list and prints them recursively using standard `print` function.

->You can use any printable values, but you cannot specify the output format.
+>*Note*.
+You can use any printable values, but you cannot specify the output format.
 For example, You can call `ssMultiPrint(Serial, 255)` and get the results equal to `Serial.print(255)`.
 But You cannot get results equal to `Serial.print(255, HEX)`.